juanpabloaj/who_is_hiring_hacker_news/README.md

     WhoIsHiring.generate_report("36956867", ["Elixir", "Golang"])

-## notification mode
+## Notification mode

-If the variables are available, the module will check the post of hacker news periodically, if it finds a comment with a mention of one of your technologies of interest, you are going to receive a telegram notification with a short description and the job description link.
+When the necessary environment variables are set, the module will periodically check the Hacker News post.
+If it detects a comment mentioning any of your specified technologies of interest, you'll receive a notification on Telegram with a brief overview and a link to the job description.

-It uses a SQLite table to save the sent notifications and avoid sending them twice.
-The migrations are applied when the app start.
+The system uses an SQLite table to track notifications, ensuring you don't receive the same alert twice.
+Migrations are applied upon app startup.

-To avoid sending too many messages to the Telegram API, it sends one message per second to Telegram, check `lib/who_is_hiring/telegramer.ex` for more details.
+To prevent spamming the Telegram API, the system throttles its messages, sending one every second.
+See lib/who_is_hiring/telegramer.ex for more details.

-Define and export environment variables
+Set and export the environment variables:

     DATABASE_PATH
     TELEGRAM_TOKEN